philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "The biggest risk is not taking any risk." — Mark Zuckerberg
+> "The best revenge is massive success." — Frank Sinatra
-*Updated on 2025-09-09*
+*Updated on 2025-09-10*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).